LihaoWang1991/Lihaowang1991.github.io/_posts/2019-01-13-Machine-Learning-on-Azure.md

 <img src="https://i.postimg.cc/tCGxqT3P/post-azure3.png" style="width:600px;">

 ## Set up the development environment
-All the setup for the development work can be accomplished in a Python notebook.
+Now we will set up the development environment Azure Notebook.
+You can find all the files used in this project in my [Azure Notebook](https://notebooks.azure.com/lihaowang/projects/handsignclassification) and [this](https://handsignclassification-lihaowang.notebooks.azure.com/j/notebooks/Model/hand-sign-classification.ipynb) is a direct link to the related notebook page.

 Setup includes the following actions:

 * **Import Python packages.**
 * **Connect to a workspace, so that your local computer can communicate with remote resources.**